ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/01-hash-functions.md

 <avembed id="BirthdayFIB" src="Hashing/BirthdayFIB.html" type="ka" name="Birthday Problem Exercise"/>
 :::

-To be practical, a database organized by hashing must store records in a hash table that is not so large that it wastes space.
+To be practical, a database organised by hashing must store records in a hash table that is not so large that it wastes space.
 To balance time and space efficiency, this means that the hash table should be around half full (see @sec:analysis-of-hash-tables).
 Because